-With the easing of COVID-19 restrictions, including alternative arrangements for the conduct of meeting holding of physical AGMs, the forthcoming AGM to be held on 27 April 2023 will be held in a physical format and all Directors will be present physically at the designated location for convening of the AGM.
+The forthcoming AGM to be held on 28 April 2025 will be held in a physical format and all Directors will be present physically at the designated location for convening of the AGM.
 Shareholders and members of the Company may refer to the Notice of AGM announced by the Company on SGXNet on the date of this annual report for the guidelines and information on the forthcoming AGM.